background grid image

 Authentication model

 In order to grant or deny access, of course, FlakeHub Cache needs to figure out who—or what—is making a request.
 Authentication for FlakeHub Cache is based on JSON Web Tokens (JWTs).
-We currently use GitHub as our JWT authentication provider but will be adding GitLab support very soon.
+We currently use GitHub as our JWT authentication provider but will be adding GitLab support soon.
 In the future, this flexible model will enable us to support a wide variety of authentication solutions, including SAML and various Single Sign-on (SSO) providers.

 Static tokens are great for some use cases—and FlakeHub enables you to create such tokens in the UI—but we’re opting to go beyond this model.